 - A good cue is that you should see the barbell directly over the laces of your deadlift shoes.

 - For this reason, it is better to wear shorts with deadlift socks than long deadlift pants.

 - If you lift with proper deadlift form, you will not be afraid of scraping your shins doing deadlifts.

 - A good pair of deadlift socks, shin guards or shin sleeves is adequate shin protection.

 - Bend down to the bar by first pushing your hips back, and then lowering your arms to the barbell.

 - Do not squat down, keep your hips up, remember, the deadlift is not a squat.

-- Take a firm tight grip on the barbell with your arms just outside of your legs.
+- Take a firm double overhand grip on the barbell with your arms just outside of your legs.
 At least for warm up, use the double overhand grip.
 Some prefer a mixed grip for heavier weights to prevent the bar from rotating.

 - Keep your elbows straight and locked.
 Do not bend your elbows.